Setup Wizard¶

 Setup completion is derived from setupStep === COMPLETE.
 There is no separate completion timestamp.

 Forward navigation requires the current step's handler to confirm completion via isComplete().
 The check runs after save() but before the step pointer advances — so form steps that persist data are gated automatically.
 Import steps (STUDENTS, TEACHERS, STAFF) use a separate /import endpoint and are still gated: their isComplete() checks that at least one record exists.
+The ROLLOVER step has no DTO and a no-op save(); its apply/skip action goes through a dedicated POST (see §6) and its isComplete() reuses the STUDENTS handshake (studentsImportedAt) so the backend never blocks advance on whether apply ran — the mandatory FE decision is enforced client-side, and the only hard invariant (one-shot apply) lives on the apply route itself.
 Steps without handlers (COMPLETE) pass through freely.

 Same-step saves (drafts) and back-navigation do not check completion.